PooriaShahbazi/LocalChatApp/README.md

 # ChatApp
-A local group chat app on java.
+This is a simple local chat box app written on java

+# Visual presentation of the app